jariperttunen/eughgsummary/USAGE.md

 install the packages:
 + pip  install -r requirements.txt

-You may need to tell the proxy server for pip.
+You may need to tell the proxy server for `pip`.